Chibaheit/MiniSQL/docs/class.md

   # query type
   valueDetail val;
   # the value of the restraint
+  int position;
+  # the position of the corresponding attribute
   queryDetail(queryType type, valueDetail val) : queryType(type), valueDetail(value) {};
   # constructor
 };